 As technology continues to advance, nurses today have more options than ever before when it comes to higher education.
 The Internet has become an integral part of the training and development of healthcare professionals.
 This is especially good news for nurses interested in graduate study.
-Completing an MSN degree is now easily accessible as more and more colleges and universities enter the online arena.
+Completing a nursing masters degree is now easily accessible as more and more colleges and universities enter the online arena.
 Many nurses wish to advance their careers but need a more flexible schedule than those allowed by a traditional school.
 If that sounds like you, read on to determine whether distance learning is a viable option.

 How Do Online MSN Programs Work?

 While other graduate degrees can be earned entirely online, MSN programs have a slightly different approach.
 Online nursing programs are unique in that they combine two delivery methods: online instruction and classroom-based learning.
 This method is called the hybrid or blended model of teaching.
 Students complete the lecture and research component online, while simultaneously enrolling in on-campus clinical and lab courses.
 The online portion is conducted through a course management software system such as Blackboard or Angel.
 Professors can post assignments, exams, and course materials which students access from their computers.
 Since the lab exercises are designed to simulate real practice settings, students complete all their clinical training in the classroom.
 Students engage in clinical demonstrations and direct patient care with other medical professionals.